Michelle L. Guy

 My Background:

-I provide in-person therapy, I am a member of OASW, CASW, OCSWSSW, SENG (Supporting the Emotional Needs of Gifted), and ABC Ontario (Association of Bright Children).
+I am a professional member of OASW, CASW, OCSWSSW, SENG (Supporting the Emotional Needs of Gifted), and ABC Ontario (Association of Bright Children).

-I also provide training, consultations and support to agency and organization staff and leaders, and have over 25 years of experience in public speaking and conference presentations for a wide variety of professionals including RCMP, Ontario Midwives, Child Welfare and Health professionals.
-I am a part time professor and Humber College, Child and Youth Care Program.
-I have also been a chair of community health advisory committees and executive member in working groups for young people and their families.
+I also provide workshops, training, & consultation to support outside agencies, schools, and health organization staff and leaders.
+I have over 25 years of creating content, public speaking, and providing conference presentations for a wide variety of professionals including the RCMP, Ontario Midwives, Child Welfare, and Health Care professionals.
+I have also been a part time professor at George Brown and Humber College, and chair of a women and children's community health advisory committee, and an executive member of working groups for young people and their families.

 Contact: